Hi, I'm Phil! I'm a researcher, second year PhD student, and software engineer with a passion for computer security and applied cryptography. My

 There are many more of these that I'm still gathering, so bear with me please!

 Researcher and PhD student in all things blockchain at Cornell Tech.

 My work covers a mix of distributed systems, applied security, applied cryptography, and programming languages.
 I collaborate with a wide range of faculty and students on a number of diverse projects, and help drive IC3's research agenda with a focus on secure smart contracts.

 Previously: software engineer.
 Currently: head of smart contract strategy.

 RV is a small bootstrapped formal methods startup focusing on high precision, mathematically principled, and practical formal verification tools for a wide range of applications.
-My initial roles covered private R&D in the automotive and aerospace domains, and I am currently strategically overseeing RV's expansion into the smart contract domain.
+My initial roles covered private R&D in the automotive and aerospace domains, and I am currently strategically overseeing RV's expansion into the smart contract domain; check out our offerings!.